-The Order of Women Freemasons (OWF) is the oldest and largest Masonic organisation for women in the UK and works on the lines of regular male Freemasonry.
-In a statement issued in1999… the United Grand Lodge of England (UGLE) acknowledged the regularity and sincerity of women’s Freemasonry, although the UGLE does not officially recognise the OWF and their members cannot take part.
+The Order of Women Freemasons (OWF) is the oldest and largest Masonic organisation for women in the UK and works along the lines of regular male Freemasonry.
+In a statement issued in 1999… the United Grand Lodge of England (UGLE) acknowledged the regularity and sincerity of women’s Freemasonry, although the UGLE does not officially recognise the OWF and their members.

 Many of our own lodges meet in the same places as the men’s Orders and informal relations are cordial and co-operative.
 Similarly, there is a reciprocal agreement extended to members of UGLE holding their meetings on our premises.

 Women of any race or faith can join our Order but must be 21 years or older, be of good character and believe in a Supreme Being.
 Being formed in 1908 we have some 6,000 members, grouped into over 300 Craft Lodges operating in the UK and overseas.
 Lodges meet a minimum of four times a year and there is a financial commitment which varies from lodge to lodge.

 There are currently two women's Craft lodges at Filey, Haven Lodge No. 167 and Harbour Lodge No. 185. both were originally formed and consecrated in Scarborough.